rwieruch/blog_robinwieruch_content/blog/react-router/index.md

 };
 ```

 You can think of an Index Route as a default route when the parent route matches, but none of its child routes.
-Next, in case a user navigates to a non-matching route (e.g. `/about`), we will add a so called **No Match Route** which equals to a 404 page of a website:
+Next, in case a user navigates to a non-matching route (e.g. `/about`), we will add a so called **No Match Route** (also called **Not Found Route**) which equals to a 404 page of a website:

 ```javascript{8,14-16}
 const App = () => {